aspose-total/Aspose.Total-Products/total/en/net/search/powerpoint/_index.md

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Search PowerPoint File via C#" %}}

-1. Install 'Aspose.Slides for .NET'.
-1. Add a library reference (import the library) to your C# project.
-1. Load PowerPoint via instance of Presentation class.
-1. Use FindAndReplaceText method to find and replace text.
-1. Call the 'Save()' method to save the document by spassing an output filename.

-{{% /blocks/products/pf/agp/feature-section-col %}}
-{{< /blocks/products/pf/agp/feature-section >}}

-{{< blocks/products/pf/agp/feature-section >}}
 {{% blocks/products/pf/agp/feature-section-col title="C# library to Search PowerPoint File" %}}
 There are three alternative options to install "Aspose.Slides for .NET" or "Aspose.Total for .NET" onto your system.
 Please choose one that resembles your needs and follow the step-by-step instructions:<br /><br />